Purplewells/PestAndDiseaseAlert/Project Brief.md

-# Project Brief: USSD-Enabled Pest & Disease Reporting System
+# Project Brief:

-**Project Name:**
+#### - **Project Name:**  : AgriLert
-**AgriAlert** – USSD-Based Pest & Disease Early Warning and Advisory System
+USSD-Based Pest & Disease Early Warning and Advisory System

 ## 1. ✅ Project Overview

-AgriAlert is a full-stack, USSD/SMS-enabled pest and disease reporting and advisory platform for smallholder farmers in rural regions.
+AgriAlert is a USSD/SMS-enabled pest, disease reporting and advisory platform for smallholder farmers in rural regions.
 The system enables farmers to report crop health issues via SMS/USSD in local languages, while agricultural officers and experts can respond through a web-based dashboard with tailored advice or escalation protocols.

 ## 2. 🎯 Core Objectives
+Intends to :
 - Enable farmers with basic phones to report pest and disease incidents in real-time via USSD/SMS.
 - Log, analyse, and visualise these reports centrally for agricultural officers.
 - Automate responses using a knowledge base and send advisories via SMS.
 - Provide administrators with tools to track outbreaks geographically and temporally.

-## 3. 🧰 Tech Stack and System Architecture
+## 3. 🧰 Potential Tech Stack and Architecture

 | Layer               | Technology Used                 | Notes                               |
 |---------------------|---------------------------------|-------------------------------------|